david-oruna/PExpert/README.md

 - Python 3.7 or higher
 - TensorFlow 2.0 or higher
 - Image processing libraries (OpenCV, PIL)
-- Framework for the user interface (Tkinter, Flask, etc.)
+- Framework for the user interface (gradio)

 ## Installation